oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine_label_holder/03_10_nm_8_mm_tape_width_8_mm_x_26_mm_label/part/readme.md

-# Oobb Part Smd Magazine Label Holder 03 10 Nm 8 Mm Tape Width 8 Mm X 26 Mm Label
+# Oobb Part SMD Magazine Label Holder 03 10 Nm 8 mm Tape Width 8 mm X 26 mm Label

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base